DanielePignedoli/CellTransmissionModel/README.md

 The complex system of vehicular runoff is studied with different models.
 Some macroscopic, which consider traffic as a continuum fluid, and some microscopic, which consider the relation of a driver with adjacent vehicles.
 Cell transmission model (CTM) is based on a class of macroscopic model called LWRs (Lighthill-Whitham-Richards model).

-The variables of the each macroscopic model are:
+The variables of each macroscopic model are:
 * flow
 * density
 * mean speed